TheGoodlike13/liberty_or_death/README.md

 installs things into Ubuntu, I should be fine.
 And we've had some things installed using apt, so surely that should work.
 Except it doesn't, because it can't find any of the packages.
 Great.

+We've actually run into this exact issue before, so I consult the archives (by the archives I mean this README).
+Yes, right, [#dummy_slap](#dummy_slap) told me to install using 'apt-get'... but it used completely different package names ('slapd' for example).
+Using the ones from the 'yum' command just doesn't work.
+They just don't exist.
+They're gone.
+They're not present.
+Their presence cannot be detected.
+Looking for them is a waste of time.
+The configuration of particles in this universe fails to include the pattern which would allow them to exist.